|Look at these miniatures! They're so teeny tiny!|

 We also visited this vendor kiosk thingymaboppit that was in the middle of Yongsan station.
-There we saw lots of cooking ingredients and Michael went gaga over the fresh ginger.
+There we saw lots of cooking ingredients and M went crazy over the fresh ginger.
 We bought a ginger and cranberry molasses thing that is had in a tea like mixture to encourage health and clear head colds.
 At least, that's what the sales guy said.
-Michael liked the taste enough and saw himself drinking the concoction frequently so I figured why not?
+M liked the taste enough and saw himself drinking the concoction frequently so I figured why not?
 The ginger is a little too bitter for me so if I do have this mixture I will be adding a lot of honey.

 Mmmm.
 Food.
 A lot of restaurants here have displays near the front door or window to show potential customers what they have to offer.
-Michael and K wanted to eat here because they wanted some sushi and this was a Japanese-Korean place that had sushi plates.
+M and K wanted to eat here because they wanted some sushi and this was a Japanese-Korean place that had sushi plates.